joakim-brannstrom/dextool/plugin/mutate/README.md

 # Getting Started

-If you are new to the dextool framework or the mutation testing concept, we suggest you to read the following:
+If you are new to dextool, we suggest you to read the following:

 * TODO: Something about compilation databases
 * TODO: Something about mutation testing